oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/INC_QuantizationAwareTraining_TextClassification/README.md

 # `Fine-tuning Text Classification Model with Intel® Neural Compressor (INC)` Sample

-The `Fine-tuning Text Classification Model with Intel® Neural Compressor (INC)` sample demonstrates how to fine-tune BERT tiny model for emotion classification task using Quantization Aware Training (QAT) from Intel® Neural Compressor.
+The `Fine-tuning Text Classification Model with Intel® Neural Compressor (INC)` sample demonstrates how to fine-tune BERT tiny model for emotion classification task using Quantization Aware Training (QAT) from Intel® Neural Compressor (INC).

 | Area                  | Description
 |:---                   |:---
-| What you will learn   | How to fine-tune text model using Intel® Neural Compressor Quantization Aware Training
+| What you will learn   | How to fine-tune text model using Intel® Neural Compressor (INC) Quantization Aware Training
 | Time to complete      | 10 minutes
 | Category              | Concepts and Functionality

-Intel® Neural Compressor simplifies the process of converting the FP32 model to INT8/BF16.
-At the same time, Intel® Neural Compressor tunes the quantization method to reduce the accuracy loss, which is a big blocker for low-precision inference as part of Intel® AI Analytics Toolkit (AI Kit).
+Intel® Neural Compressor (INC) simplifies the process of converting the FP32 model to INT8/BF16.
+At the same time, Intel® Neural Compressor (INC) tunes the quantization method to reduce the accuracy loss, which is a big blocker for low-precision inference as part of Intel® AI Analytics Toolkit (AI Kit).

 ## Purpose

-This sample shows how to fine-tune text model for emotion classification on pre-trained `bert-tiny` model from Hugging Face and how to perform fine-tuning using Intel® Neural Compressor Quantization Aware Training.
+This sample shows how to fine-tune text model for emotion classification on pre-trained `bert-tiny` model from Hugging Face and how to perform fine-tuning using Intel® Neural Compressor (INC) Quantization Aware Training.
 Fine-tuning allows you to speed up operations on processors with INT8 data format and specialized computer instructions.
 The INT8 data format uses quarter the bit width of floating-point-32 (FP32), lowering the amount of memory needed and execution time to process with minimum to zero accuracy loss.

 ## Prerequisites